-Christmas Gift Guide: top 10 gift ideas for music lovers
+Christmas Gift Guide: Top 10 gift ideas for music lovers

 Bluetooth speaker

 If you are buying for a music lover this Christmas, they may want to up their speaker game for 2024.
-There are plenty of high quality bluetooth speakers out there from the likes of Bose
+There are plenty of high quality Bluetooth speakers out there from the likes of Bose.
+Sonos currently has discounts on its range of speakers including 25% off the One SL and Move - from £134 and £299 each, respectively.

 Advertisement